AyberkMunis/LAB2/README.md

 Class `Multisplit` represents an extension of class `Split` that allows multiple outputs.
 The constructor accepts, in addition to the name, the number of outputs.

-The method `connect()` accepts two arguments: the element to be connected and the output number to connect it to.
+The method `connect()` accepts two arguments: the element to be connected, and the output number to connect it to.
 Outputs are numbered starting from 0.

 To find out which elements are connected to the outputs of a multi-split, method `getOutputs()` can be used; it returns an array of the connected elements.
-If no elements is connected to an output, the corresponding item in the array is set to `null``.
+If no elements is connected to an output, the corresponding item in the array is set to `null`.
 In preparation for the simulation method `setProportions()` can be used; it accepts a series of `double` values that define the proportion according to which the input flow is divided among the outputs.

-Assume that the number of proportions passed to the method is equal to the number of outputs and that their sum is `1.0`.
+- 👉 Assume that the number of proportions passed to the method is equal to the number of outputs and that their sum is `1.0`.

 ## R6.
 Visualization